eqd5/eqd5/README.md

 ---

 ### 🔭 Currently Working On
-- AutomateSYSTEM
+- AutomateSYSTEM with Selenium
-- DiscordJS projects
+- Bot For DiscordJS
-- Python automation scripts
+- Python

 ---